 What is Google Analytics 4?

-Released in beta in October 2020, Google Analytics 4 was introduced, as cited by Google themselves, due to shifts in consumer behaviour and major changes in online privacy policies.
+Released in beta in October 2020, Google Analytics 4 was introduced, as cited by Google themselves, due to shifts in consumer behavior and major changes in online privacy policies.

 These shifts led Google to the conclusion that current analytics solutions did not provide a complete view of the entire customer’s journey, which is a largely cross-platform experience in today’s market.

-To solve this, Google Analytics 4 offers a machine learning based approach that gives you a more thorough understanding of your customers behaviours across the devices they use.
+To solve this, Google Analytics 4 offers a machine learning-based approach that gives you a more thorough understanding of your customer’s behaviors across the devices they use.